 Create a complete Amish breakfast nook ensemble handmade of solid wood for your traditional dining room, kitchen, or nook.

 Your Amish-made dining room table is at the heart of your home.
-Find a style, size, and hardwood that is both functional and attractive.
+Find a style, size, and hardwood that is both functional and attractive with our custom wood dining furniture options.
 We partner with Amish artisans and workshops for our American-made tables.
 Made in the heart of Amish country, our solid hardwood dining tables show their devotion to craftsmanship and attention to detail.
 Shop our large collection of leg, trestle, pedestal, and butterfly leaf extension tables.

 - What type of wood is best for a dining table?